 Burnette Shutt & McDaniel’s employment lawyers have defended employees in the public and private sectors.
 We can pursue justice in a range of cases, from terminations contested under civil rights law to firings that violated written contracts.
 We are ready to fight discrimination based on race, age, religion, gender identity, color, nation origin, ethnicity, disability, and sexual orientation.

 Sometimes, wrongful termination cases begin with a grievance or appeals process.
-Though many employees are tempted to try to handle this stage themselves, in part out of fear it will look bad if they “lawyer up,” that’s usually not advisable.
+Though many employees try to handle this stage themselves, in part out of fear it will look bad if they “lawyer up,” that’s usually not advisable.
 Anything an employee says even at this level can, and usually will, be used against them later.
 An inadvertent misstatement early on can be hard to overcome later.